eshaagarwa/Meal-to-Go-/README.md

 <li>Start XAMMP.
 Start Apache and SQL server.
 Go to phpmyadmin and create a new database named 'food'</li>
 <li>Go to the food database created and click on 'Import' option in the top menu</li>
 <li>Upload the food.sql file and import it</li>
+<li> then easily you can go through our website and run it dynamically it</li>
 <li>Open your web browser and check if you got the website running on your localhost (http://localhost:8080/www/)</li>
 </ol>